revelroestorf/rails_two_sided_marketplace_rent_my_car/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+---
+---
 ## Overview
 1. Summary
 2. Installation
-3. Requirements
+3. Future Updates
 4. User Stories
 5. Wireframing
 6. Workflow Diagram
 7. Entity Relationship Diagram
-8. List of Tools Used
+8. Gem List
+9. Other Tools
-9. Project Plan
+10. Project Plan
-10. Future Updates
+11. Assignment Requirements

+---
 ## 1 Summary

 This app was designed as part of the CoderAcademy assignment to build a two-sided marketplace.

-PROBLEM DEFINITION It is difficult to find a tutor cheaply and quickly.
-There was a time when finding a tutor relied upon recommendations from friends or looking through newspaper adverts.
-Often you have to sign up through an agency and tutors can be expensive and slow to find.
-I decided on a tutoring app whilst trying to find a piano teacher for my son.
-It was impossible to find a tutor to meet on my time and schedule.
-Students need to find a tutor in real time and cheaply.

-SOLUTION With the immense growth and popularity of on-demand services in other major industries, it makes sense that tutoring will follow.
-A tutoring app solves a real problem for students of all ages and parents — to find an affordable and knowledgeable tutor on-demand.

-The design is based on a two sided marketplace whereby tutors can advertise their skills and students can search for tutors based on their skills and locations.
-Tutors are offered and reviewed online.
-The app allows you to seamlessly contact tutors nearby and schedule a session at a fraction of the cost of traditional services.
+PROBLEM DEFINITION - Our cars are often one of our largest assets and in most cases they are under-utilised.
+Their high annual cost and depreciation further reduce asset value, producing poor investment outcomes.

+SOLUTION - Sharing platforms such as Airbnb have created market places to address this under-utilisation, offering financial incentive for the asset providers and a more personalised experience for the consumer.
+After all, if we're not using it, we may as well let it earn us some money.
+This application seeks to provide such a market place for our cars, thus increasing asset utilisation and value.

+VALUE PROPOSITION - There are currently similar applications available but no global market leaders or household names, and they all operate slightly differently.
+This application aims to provide a more seamless and intuitive solution whilst incorporating the best features of current providers.

+---
 ## 2 Installation

 Configuration - you will not have an ENV file as this has been ignored through Git.
-In order to run the App you will need to create a .env file with your own mailgun and stripe API keys.
+In order to run the App you will need to create a .env file with your own environment (ENV) variables.

-Clone the repo then change into the directory.
+To get started, clone the repo and then from your CLI, in the main application directory, run:

-Run bundle install in terminal.
-Run rails db:migrate in terminal.
+`bundle install`

+`rails db:migrate`

-Create a .env file in the root of the directory, then add your own ENV variables :
+Create a .env file in the root of the directory and add ENV variables :

 `POSTGRES_PASSWORD=XXXX`